Monstera: Growing and Caring for Your Plant

 • Autumn and winter: space out watering (every 2 to 3 weeks) to prevent root rot.

 Ideally, use non-calcareous water at room temperature.
-Excess water can lead to yellowing leaves, while insufficient water causes leaves to curl up.
+Excess water can lead to yellowing leaves, while a lack of water causes leaves to curl in on themselves.

 Watering a Monstera adansonii